mongodb-developer/Google-Cloud-Semantic-Search/README.md

     > Note that you will have to create the file `.env` in the `prepare-data` folder.

-1. Execute `mongoimport` to load the `books.csv` dataset into your database.
-Replace the placeholder with your own connection string.
+1. Run the script for importing the dataset into your database.

     ```sh
-    mongoimport \
-        --uri="<your-connection-string>" \
-        --db=library \
-        --collection=books \
-        --type=csv --headerline \
-        --file="./books.csv"
+    node ./prepare-data/import-data.js
     ```

-1. Navigate to your MongoDB Atlas database deployment and verify that the dataset is loaded successfully.
+1. Navigate to your MongoDB Atlas database deployment and verify that the data is loaded successfully.

 ### Generate embeddings